lancelet/acceleratehs.github.io/content/get-started/linux.md

 The LLVM-based Accelerate packages are currently tested with LLVM versions 3.5, 3.8, and 3.9.
 However, LLVM-3.5 is currently not compatible with GHC-8.0.
 Please contact us if this is a problem for you.
+Remember which version of LLVM you install.

 ### 1.3 CUDA (optional)